garywill/multiBootUDisk/README.md

 # Multi boot Udisk

-Make a multi boot udisk on Linux.
+Make a multi-boot udisk (usb flash disk) on Linux.

-Can boot windows/linux.
+Can boot Windows/Linux.

-Can boot from a .iso file, in this case no need extracting to udisk.
+Can boot from a `.iso` file, in this case no need extracting to udisk.

 Still able to use this udisk space as general storage.
+(All files are on an FAT32 partition)

 ## How it work
-[`syslinux`](http://www.syslinux.org) as udisk's legacy bios boot.
+Uses [syslinux](http://www.syslinux.org) as udisk's legacy BIOS bootloader.

-`syslinux` menu has an option to boot into [`grub4dos`](http://grub4dos.sourceforge.net/) (a fork of grub) ([Github page](https://github.com/chenall/grub4dos))
+On syslinux menu, an option to boot [grub4dos](http://grub4dos.sourceforge.net/) (a fork of grub) ([Github page](https://github.com/chenall/grub4dos)).

-`grub4dos` menu has many options to various maintain/tool/system/installation
+On grub4dos menu there are many options to boot various maintain tools, systems, system installations.

 ### Why this way?
 `syslinux` is a legacy bootloader which is competitable for many machines.

-`grub4dos`supports iso file boot.
+`grub4dos` supports `.iso` file boot.

 ## What it can boot

-I have successfully done these now:
+For now I successfully boot:
 1. Clonezilla , a linux cloning tool
 2. Windows PE (support iso boot)
 3. puppy linux